saschwarz/tech-agilitynerd/content/agilitynerd-blosxom-plugins-1.rst

 I no longer use timezone since I can set the timezone on my Slicehost server.

-[[DefaultFlavourPlugin defaultflavour]] - Provides the user with the default Blosxom flavoured feed when an unknown flavour is requested.
+`defaultflavour`_ - Provides the user with the default Blosxom flavoured feed when an unknown flavour is requested.
 This keeps the user from getting the Unknown Flavour error across the top of the page.

-`wbcaptcha`_ - Provides an ASCII image via `FIGlet`_ when visitors enter comments to stop spam bots from saturating my blog comments. [[wbcaptcha See this article for my modifications]] to this plugin.
+`wbcaptcha`_ - Provides an ASCII image via `FIGlet`_ when visitors enter comments to stop spam bots from saturating my blog comments.
+See this article for `my modifications`_ to this plugin.

 `wikiwordish`_ - Provides WikiWord-like linking to Wiki articles, local article file names and modified to replace WikiWords with HTML <a>